bbcsnippets/redux-client-scala/README.md

 A scala lib to help navigate BBC Redux API's and to screen scrape where an API does not exist.

+If you're reading this and you're not a BBC developer or authorised contractor then it probably won't make much sense.

+BBC Snippets and BBC Redux are tools designed to allow BBC staff to develop new ways to view and navigate content.
+As such, they're not open to the public.

+If you've been contracted by the BBC to do work in this area please feel free to message us.

 ## Installation

 ### Maven